On a generalization of affinoid varieties: Coherent sheaves over a dagger affinoid space

-are acyclic, hence by simple homological algebra and considering the covering $\{V_i\} \cup \{W_i\}$ one can see that $A_V \cong A_V'$. \item The family of coverings for the special $G$-topology and for the weak $G$-topology of dagger affinoid subdomains are equal. \item The direct implication is in the definition of dagger subdomain.
-For the converse, let's cover $A_V$ with a finite covering of rational subdomains (we can always do it by our generalization of Gerritzen-Grauert theorem), let's call this rational subdomains
+does not depend on the choice of the covering of $V$ used to calculate it. \item The family of coverings for the special $G$-topology and for the weak $G$-topology of dagger affinoid subdomains (essentially) coincide. \item The direct implication is proved in corollary \ref{cor:subdomain_homeo}.
+For the converse, let $V_i$ be a finite covering of $V$ by rational subdomains (we can always do it by our generalization of the Gerritzen-Grauert theorem), \ie subdomains of the form

 We have a canonical morphism